31 Proven Ways to Find Better Employees

 Still need help tracking down seasonal employees?
 There are several job boards geared toward this specific niche.

 Backdoorjobs.com - Specializes in "short term job adventures."
-If you're advertising a seasonal job that might be considered an adventure, post here.
-Think Conservation Corps or sustainable farming - holiday retail, not so much.
+If you're advertising a seasonal job that might be considered an adventure, post on this niche site.
+Think Conservation Corps, renewable energy or sustainable farming - holiday retail, not so much.
 Price: $375 for 6 months, $475 for 1 year.

 CoolWorks.com - Much like backdoorjobs.com - it's for adventurous seasonal work.
 Price: Starts at $250.